-(1) A member seeking to ask a question at any meeting of the Council shall give written notice of the specific question to the CEO at least four (4) clear working days before the meeting of the Council.
+- (1) A member seeking to ask a question at any meeting of the Council shall give written notice of the specific question to the CEO at least four (4) clear working days before the meeting of the Council. - (2) If the question referred to in sub-clause (1) is in order, the answer is, as far as practicable, to be provided at that meeting of the Council. - (3) Every question and answer is to be submitted as briefly and concisely as possible, and no discussion is permitted.

-- (2) If the question referred to in sub-clause (1) is in order, the answer is, as far as practicable, to be provided at that meeting of the Council. - (3) Every question and answer is to be submitted as briefly and concisely as possible, and no discussion is permitted. - (14) A member requesting general information from an employee present at a Council meeting may ask a question without notice.
+- (4) A member requesting general information from an employee present at a Council meeting may ask a question without notice.
 Where possible the appropriate employee shall endeavour to answer the question.
-If the information is unavailable or requires research or investigation, the employee is to have the right to ask that:- - (a) the question be placed "on notice" for the next meeting of the Council; or - (b) the answer to the question be given within seven (7) days to the member who asked it. - (2) Every question and answer is to be submitted as briefly and concisely as possible, and no discussion is permitted. - (35) No discussion or further question is to be allowed on any question or the answer, unless with the consent of the presiding member. - (46) Any person, other than a member, may ask questions or make public statements at a meeting of the Council or committee, provided that:- - (a) any member of the public who raises a question or makes a public statement during question time is to state their name and addressthe suburb in which they reside or, where a member of the public is representing the interests of a business, the suburb in which that business is located; - (b) any member of the public who asks a question or speaks about an item listed on the agenda is to state the agenda item number (if known); - (c) the time allocated to each person to ask a question or make a statement is three (3) minutes and each person may only speak once; - (d) when required by the presiding member, questions are to be submitted in writing and will be read by the CEO; - (e) questions will be answered by the CEO or relevant employee nominated by the presiding member; and - (f) the presiding member may determine that any complex question requiring research or investigation be answered in writing by the CEO as soon as is practicable and a copy of the response is to be included in the agenda of the next meeting of the Council or committee as the case requires. - (57) Any reports or items listed in the Agenda which are the subject of a question or statement from a member of the public: - (a) are to be considered in the numerical order as they appear in the Index; and
+If the information is unavailable or requires research or investigation, the employee is to have the right to ask that:- - (a) the question be placed "on notice" for the next meeting of the Council; or - (b) the answer to the question be given within seven (7) days to the member who asked it. - (5) No discussion or further question is to be allowed on any question or the answer, unless with the consent of the presiding member. - (6) Any person, other than a member, may ask questions or make public statements at a meeting of the Council or committee, provided that:- - (a) any member of the public who raises a question or makes a public statement during question time is to state their name and addressthe suburb in which they reside; - (b) any member of the public who asks a question or speaks about an item listed on the agenda is to state the agenda item number (if known); - (c) the time allocated to each person to ask a question or make a statement is three (3) minutes and each person may only speak once; - (d) when required by the presiding member, questions are to be submitted in writing and will be read by the CEO; - (e) questions will be answered by the CEO or relevant employee nominated by the presiding member; and - (f) the presiding member may determine that any complex question requiring research or investigation be answered in writing by the CEO as soon as is practicable and a copy of the response is to be included in the agenda of the next meeting of the Council or committee as the case requires. - (7) Any reports or items listed in the Agenda which are the subject of a question or statement from a member of the public: - (a) are to be considered in the numerical order as they appear in the Index; and - (b) are to be considered immediately after all unopposed items have been determined, which will be moved "En Bloc". - (8) The presiding member or the Council by carrying a motion, without debate, may alter the order in which any item, which is the subject of a question or statement from a member of the public, may be dealt with. - (9) The presiding member or the majority of members present voting in the affirmative, may determine that the time available for question time is to be limited or extended, as the case may be, however, in any case shall not be less than 15 minutes.

-- (b) are to be considered immediately after all unopposed items have been determined, which will be moved "En Bloc". - (68) The presiding member or the Council by carrying a motion, without debate, may alter the order in which any item, which is the subject of a question or statement from a member of the public, may be dealt with. - (79) The presiding member or the majority of members present voting in the affirmative, may determine that the time available for question time is to be limited or extended, as the case may be, however, in any case shall not be less than 15 minutes. - (8) Notwithstanding clause 2.19(4)(c), additional written questions not asked in the time allocated may be submitted in writing to the CEO and will be treated as correspondence.
+(10) Notwithstanding clause (6)(c), additional written questions not asked in the time allocated may be submitted in writing to the CEO and will be treated as correspondence.